dogukanakkaya/openai-helper-vscode-extension/README.md

 ## Todo [On Hold]

 - [x] Add refactor selection command
+- [x] OpenAI Codex option
-- [ ] Stream the response instead of waiting for it to be finished
+- [ ] Stream the response for ChatGPT instead of waiting for it to be finished
 - [ ] Generate wait texts as placeholders instead of inserting comment lines to file
 - [ ] Analyze selected code and explain (why it's broken etc.)
 - [ ] Add create test for function command